Saumya40-codes/LogsGO/README.md

   <img src="docs/logsGo_logo.png" alt="LogsGo Gopher" width="300"/>
 </p>

-**LogsGo** is a standalone, scalable log ingestion and querying service designed for infinite log retention.
+**LogsGo** is a standalone, scalable log ingestion and querying service designed for maximum log retention.
 It features a multi-tiered store architecture, pluggable backends, and a web-based dashboard.
 Logs are ingested via gRPC and flushed across configured stores based on a customizable time interval.

 ---